Applications as sales talks in own thing

 Who wants to sell, and that's what I count Casting to get a job can also fail.
 Here it helps, just change the perspective: Instead of just begging to apply, you can see the whole as a sales pitch in their own right.
 And as a good exercise.

-If you really fail, do not take it the next time.
-Let's take an example of a typical situation with which you have to arrange spontaneously.
+Then, if you really fail, don't be too specific next time.
+An example of a typical situation that you have to come to terms with spontaneously.

 Now just clarify the last details?

 You take the elevator to the fourth floor.
 The pling of the opening door sounds promising in your ears.
 The door sign of the company lights up.
 Now you will make the deal perfect.
 The management assistant has your name ready, because you were here a week ago.

 Get to know the boss.
 Big plans for the coming months.
 He needs good people.
 They showed ideas, brought arguments, it worked out brilliantly!
 They knew: I am right here.
 And luckily for you, you made the second conversation a thing of the past.
 The details of the employment contract are now being negotiated and you are sure that an agreement will be reached.
 The manager welcomes you to your office.

 Oh, it doesn't start well.
 Somehow, at first he looked pretty relaxed and unconventional - and now he is seriously arriving with a lack of experience?
 "Um ..." is all you get out.
 “So that we can get a better picture of you, we ask you to work with us for a day.
 Best of all right now. ” The proposal hits you in the face.

 However, his eyes are less open than last week.
 Suddenly a rather icy wind blows towards you.
 "To be honest, we still have serious concerns about your lack of industry experience."

 When suddenly an icy wind blows: what is in store for you?